vircadia/vircadia-docs-sphinx/docs/source/create/entities/display-youtube.md

 To create a web entity:

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Click the 'Web' icon to create a web entity.
-By default, a web entity always displays High Fidelity's home page.
+By default, a web entity always displays Vircadia's home page.

 <div class="admonition note">
     <p class="admonition-title">Note</p>
     <p>Currently, only 20 web entities can run at the same time in a domain to avoid performance issues. </p>
 </div>

-## Display High Fidelity's YouTube Channel
+## Display Vircadia's YouTube Channel

-You can make the web entity display High Fidelity's YouTube channel.
+You can make the web entity display Vircadia's YouTube channel.

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Select your web entity and go to the 'Properties' tab.
 3. Scroll down until you see the 'Source URL' option.
-Enter the High Fidelity YouTube channel URL: https://www.youtube.com/user/HighFidelityio.
+Enter the Vircadia YouTube channel URL: https://www.youtube.com/channel/UC5gVObAP0ANbXr-lNCjP3xg.
 You should see the new page as soon as you hit 'Enter'.

 ![](_images/source-url.PNG)
 ![](_images/youtube-web-entity.PNG)